oamg/rhc-worker-script/CONTRIBUTING.md

 ### Writing tests

-Tests are an important part of the development process, they guarantee to us that our code is working in the correct way as expected, and for RHC Worker Bash, we separate these tests in two categories.
+Tests are an important part of the development process, they guarantee to us that our code is working in the correct way as expected, and for RHC Worker Script, we separate these tests in two categories.

 - Unit testing